azmr/geometer/blog/02_linedrawing.md

 - less than the predominant component (less than 1)
 - constant for a given line

-The 2 components and the section of line create a triangle that is similar to overall line and the x and y difference between A and B.
+The 2 components and the section of line create a triangle that is similar to the overall line and the x and y difference between A and B.
-If overall triangle is scaled so that the predominant component is equal to 1, we will find the length of the non-predominant component (achieving step 2).
+If the overall triangle is scaled so that the predominant component is equal to 1, we will find the length of the non-predominant component (achieving step 2).
 This is equivalent to dividing both components by the longer one.
 ![Figure 6: Line components from Figure 2 scaled to pixel size](02_assets/fig6.png) *Figure 6: Line components from Figure 2 scaled to pixel size*